FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skupricedetails.md

 # SKU Price Details

-The **SKU Price Details** column represents a list of relevant properties shared by all resources having the same [**SKU Price ID**](#skupriceid).
-These properties enable a practitioner to more easily calculate metrics such as total units of a service when it is not directly billed in those units (e.g. cores) and thus enables FinOps capabilities such as unit economics.
+The **SKU Price Details** column represents a list of relevant properties shared by all charges with the same [**SKU Price ID**](#skupriceid).
+These properties enable practitioners to calculate metrics such as total units of a service when it is not directly billed in those units (e.g. cores) and thus enables FinOps capabilities such as unit economics.
 They also help a practitioner understand the specifics of a **SKU Price ID**.

 The _SkuPriceDetails_ column adheres to the following requirements: